ithinkihaveacat/ampbench/amp-toolbox-linter/README.md

    generated automatically (via real network requests).
 Hopefully your test will fail.
 1. Fix the implementation, and re-run the test.
 1. Use `npm run publish` to publish the new version to npm.
+(If you have two-factor auto turned on, this might not work, even though no errors are reported.
+To actually publish (or at least see the errors), run `npm publish` from the `pkg` directory.)